 “Regular working-class people in our communities deserve a voice in the Massachusetts Senate.
-Since getting sworn in last year, I have worked hard in a bi-partisan way to improve our neighborhoods, address sky-rocketing healthcare costs, fight for our schools, protect our environment, provide for our veterans and seniors and give a voice to working people.
+Since getting sworn in on November 1st 2017, I have worked hard in a bi-partisan way to improve our neighborhoods, address sky-rocketing healthcare costs, fight for our schools, protect our environment, provide for our veterans and seniors and give a voice to working people.
 I’ve been able to deliver for the people of our district because I never let politics get in the way of progress.
 I wear my heart on my sleeve and never forget who I work for, where I came from and what our values are.”

 – Senator Paul Feeney.